red-gate/web-kata/kata7.md

 ## Task

+Our goal is:

-Our goal is to share and display data in multiple components while following the single source of truth principle.
+* to share and display data in multiple components while following the single source of truth principle.
+* to reuse existing actions to manipulate data in multiple components.

 Write the JavaScript/React code to: